raspberrypilearning/top-5-emoji-list/en/quiz1/question_2.md

   --- feedback ---

 Take another look.
-This animation will run twice but it won't run for two seconds in **total**.
+This animation is run twice, but it won't run for two seconds in **total**.

   --- /feedback ---